prescottprue/generator-react-firebase/README.md

 ## FAQ

-1. Why node `6.14.0` instead of a newer version?
+1. Why node `8` instead of a newer version?
-  [Cloud Functions runtime was still on `6.14.0`](https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime), which is why that is what is used for the travis build version.
-Now that they have provided the node 8 runtime option, `generator-react-firebase` will soon be updated to use `package-lock.json` and node 8.
+  [Cloud Functions runtime was still on `8`](https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime), which is why that is what is used for the suggested build version as well as the version used when building within CI.

 1. Why `enhancers` over `containers`? - For many reasons, here are just a few:
   * separates concerns to have action/business logic move to enhancers (easier for future modularization + optimization)